Contacting Your Bank Before You Travel @fontSize>

-Inform your bank and credit card companies of your travel dates so they don’t block charges you make in another country.
-Some banks allow you to do this online, but it’s always a good idea to call to be safe.
+Inform your bank and credit card company of your travel plans, so they do not flag charges you make in another country as fraudulent.
+Some companies allow you to enter travel dates online, or call your bank directly.

 Ask questions about your cards @fontSize>

 While you have your bank on the phone it’s a good idea to ask them the following questions about your debit and credit cards:

 - Will my card work in the countries I’m visiting?

 - What number should I call if I lose my card while traveling?